20 things to do for under $20 in Hawaii

-If you’ve been reading my posts for a while, then you know that I’m all about taking advantage of Hawaii’s natural beauty and free outdoorsy things to do, like swimming, hiking, and chasing waterfalls.
+If you’ve been reading my posts for a while, then you know that I’m all about cheap activities in Hawaii.
+There are lots of free outdoorsy things to do, like swimming, hiking, and chasing waterfalls.
 Not only are they incredible experiences, but they are usually free or very cheap.

-I created a list of my favorite things to do for free on each island: Oahu, Kauai, Maui, and the Big Island.
+To make it easier to enjoy Hawaii without dropping lots of money, I created a list of my favorite things to do for cheap on each island.

 Oahu